 Photochemical machining or Chemical Etching has the ability to produce complex geometries within very strict tolerances and the good news is that increased part complexity is very rarely a cost driver.

 How quickly do you need your photo etched parts?
 Fotofab can deliver.
-We offer a menu of delivery Lead Times from which you can select.
-These delivery options may be selected just by including them on your purchase order or credit card order.
+Delivery options may be specified on your purchase order or credit card order.